 Basement egress windows present their own set of challenges.
 In addition to the specific size requirements we previously mentioned, they also require a window well to surround it.
 Window wells come with their own set of requirements.
 This list includes:

-- 9 square feet of floor space, with minimum dimensions of 36 inches by 36 inches
+- Nine sq. ft. of floor space with minimum dimensions of 36 inches by 36 inches.

 How Much Do Egress Windows Cost?

-To find out more about how much egress windows in Guelph will cost you, contact Clera Windows & Doors today!
+To find out more about how much egress windows will cost you, contact Clera Windows & Doors today!